lucbettaieb/lucbettaieb.github.io/about.markdown

 permalink: /about/
 ---

-Luc Bettaieb is a robotics engineering leader most recently based in San Francisco California.
-He holds undergraduate and graduate degrees in electrical engineering with a focus in robotics from Case Western Reserve University in Cleveland, Ohio, USA.
+Luc Bettaieb is a robotics engineering leader.
+He lives in Paris right now, but has lived in Edinburgh, San Francisco, Cleveland, and Saint Louis.

-He has worked on robotics software systems for the past five years with applications in logistics, delivery, agriculture, and industrial manufacturing.
+He has worked on robotics software systems for the past six years with applications in logistics, delivery, agriculture, and industrial manufacturing.

-His technical interests involve autonomy, on-robot infrastructure, sensor and device drivers, and systems engineering.
-He has driven the technical roadmap and led teams of robotics engineers to accomplish product-focused goals.
+He is focused on doing what he can, using his skills, to manufacture positive change in the world.
+He is motivated to find purposeful solutions for the climate catastrophe.

-Outside of work, you can find him adventuring outside enjoying nature as much as possible.  **He is passionate about finding both technological and societal solutions to the global climate catastrophe.**
+Outside of work, you can find him adventuring outside enjoying nature as much as possible.

-He is currently on a sabbatical off of full-time work.
-He is not interested in job requests at the moment.

 **Some Links**
  - [github/lucbettaieb](https://github.com/lucbettaieb)